Milo1885/Tease-AI/README.md

 # Changelog - Patch 46

+09/13 10:39 am - Added 4 buttons on the App window to switch between Blue, Purple, Black and Red color schemes for Tease AI

 09/13 8:09 am - Added Date and Time to UI

 09/13 7:22 am - Tease AI can now be resized by the user and will scale automatically.
 768, Compact and 1080 Buttons are now defunct